lucadesimoni/wp-booking-ai-luca/readme.txt

 == Description ==

-WP Booking System is a clean and modern booking solution for WordPress.
+WP booking Luca is a clean and modern booking solution for WordPress.
 It provides a simple interface for managing bookings with the following features:

 * Admin calendar view for managing all bookings
 * Frontend booking form with date selection